MegavoidStudios/IRScene/README.md

 This GitHub project contains all scripts and a demo scene to get started.

-More information an an in-depth tutorial can be found at https://infinite-realms.app/create
+More information and an in-depth tutorial can be found at https://infinite-realms.app/create